 Dallas County has several different pretrial diversion programs.
-The Dallas Initiative for Diversion and Expedited Rehabilitation and Treatment, or the DIVERT Court, is a program focuses on alleged drug offenders and eligibility is limited to individuals arrested for their first felony in which the criminal charge is either a third-degree felony or state jail felony.
+The Dallas Initiative for Diversion and Expedited Rehabilitation and Treatment, or the DIVERT Court, is a program that focuses on alleged drug offenders, and eligibility is limited to individuals arrested for their first felony in which the criminal charge is either a third-degree felony or state jail felony.

 In February 2016, the Dallas County District Attorney’s Office established the AIM Program to reduce recidivism rates through a balanced curriculum of sanctions, incentives, and rehabilitation.
 The program is designed for low-level youthful offenders.

 The Family Violence Intervention Program deals with youths with a first offense misdemeanor assault or family violence.
-The Youthful Offenders Court assists first time alleged offenders between 10 years of age and 13 years of age.
+The Youthful Offenders Court assists first-time alleged offenders between 10 years of age and 13 years of age.
 The Drug Diversion Court deals with youths with histories of substance abuse.
 The Mental Health Court diverts youths with mental health disorders.

-The High Risk Caseload Diversion Program targets high-risk or high needs felony offenders who reside or are employed in Dallas County.
-It can involve electronic monitoring, but participants must have a condition of community supervision requiring participation in a cognitive behavioral program and be court ordered into High Risk Caseload as a condition of community supervision instead of a condition of bond or pre-trial bond.
+The High-Risk Caseload Diversion Program targets high-risk or high-needs felony offenders who reside or are employed in Dallas County.
+It can involve electronic monitoring, but participants must have a condition of community supervision requiring participation in a cognitive-behavioral program and be court-ordered into High-Risk Caseload as a condition of community supervision instead of a condition of bond or pre-trial bond.

 The federal court in Dallas also has a pretrial diversion program, administered by the United States Probation and Pretrial Services for the Northern District of Texas.
-Criminal charges can be dismissed when a federal pretrial diversion program is successfully completed, but failure to complete can lead to case being returned for prosecution.
+Criminal charges can be dismissed when a federal pretrial diversion program is successfully completed, but failure to complete can lead to the case being returned for prosecution.

 A United States attorney has the discretion to divert any person against whom a prosecutable case exists when: